frsong/pycog/README.md

 This code is the product of work carried out in the group of [Xiao-Jing Wang at New York University](http://www.cns.nyu.edu/wanglab/).
 If you find our code helpful to your work, consider giving us a shout-out in your publications:

-* Song, H. F.\*, Yang, G. R.\*, & Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework."
-Under revision.
-2016. (\* = equal contribution)
+* Song, H. F.\*, Yang, G. R.\*, & Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework." *PLoS Comp.
+Bio.
+In press. (\* = equal contribution)